Chart Color Schemes

 Charnwood is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Charnwood, as per the latest Census evaluation, 87.1% of dwellings were houses, with the remaining 12.9% comprising semi-detached properties, apartments, and other types of dwellings.
-In contrast, the Australian Capital Territory had 69.4% houses and 30.5% other dwellings.
-Home ownership in Charnwood stood at 23.1%, with mortgaged dwellings accounting for 45.4% and rented dwellings making up 31.5%.
-The median monthly mortgage repayment in the area was $1,755, lower than the Australian Capital Territory average of $2,000.
-The median weekly rent figure in Charnwood was $380, compared to the Australian Capital Territory's $430.
+Dwelling structure in Charnwood, as evaluated at the latest Census held on 28 August 2016, comprised 87.1% houses and 12.9% other dwellings such as semi-detached properties, apartments, and 'other' dwellings.
+This compares to the Australian Capital Territory's figures of 69.4% houses and 30.5% other dwellings.
+Home ownership in Charnwood stood at 23.1%, with mortgaged dwellings at 45.4% and rented properties at 31.5%.
+The median monthly mortgage repayment was $1,755, below the Australian Capital Territory average of $2,000.
+Median weekly rent in Charnwood was $380, compared to the Australian Capital Territory's $430.
 Nationally, Charnwood's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing